Eileen Myles: Poetry

-By their own account, Myles moved from Boston to New York in 1974 "to be a poet," where they became associated with a group of poets at St. Mark's Poetry Project.
+Myles moved from Boston to New York in 1974, where they became associated with St. Mark's Poetry Project.
 Myles's first book, The Irony of the Leash, was published by Jim Brodey from the St. Mark's Poetry Project in 1978.

-In 1977 and 1979, Myles published issues of dodgems, a literary magazine, a title referring, in the vernacular of Great Britain, to bumper cars, specifically those of Revere Beach, MA.
-The title is said to serve as a metonym for the collision of aesthetic differences that characterized the poetry scene of that time.
-The dodgems issues featured poems by John Ashbery, Barbara Guest, Charles Bernstein, as well as a letter from Lily Tomlin and an angry note from a neighbor; both issues are referenced in the book, A Secret Location on the Lower East Side—Adventures in Writing: 1960–1980, (which also describes St. Mark's), and were exhibited in vitrines in the Library's 1998 show on the same subject.
+In 1977 and 1979, Myles published issues of dodgems, a literary magazine. dodgems issues featured poems by John Ashbery, Barbara Guest, Charles Bernstein, as well as a letter from Lily Tomlin and an angry note from a neighbor; issues were exhibited in vitrines in the New York Public Library's 1998 show.

 Myles's next collection, A Fresh Young Voice From the Plains (1981), earned their first major review, by Jane Bosveld in Ms. Not Me (1991) is Myles's most popular collection of poetry.
-It contains Myles work, "An American Poem," in which they fictionalize their identity and claims to be a "Kennedy", and comfortably addresses politics in the work.
+It contains Myles's work "An American Poem", in which they fictionalize their identity and claim to be a Kennedy.
 They first performed the work at P.S.
 122 in New York City, during their tenure at St. Mark's.
-Since then "An American Poem" has been filmed and shown in film festivals all over the world, screening in New York and other major cities.
-It has been included, in translation, in German, Russian, and Italian anthologies of American writing.
+Since then "An American Poem" has been filmed and shown in film festivals internationally, screening in New York and other major cities.
+It has been translated and included in German, Russian, and Italian anthologies of American writing.
 The trajectory of "An American Poem" is documented in Myles's novel Inferno (2010).